Explore India from north to south, taking in Kerala, Mumbai, Varanasi, Delhi, Jaipur and Udaipur

 An infinity pool looks out over the shimmering lake and there is an Ayurvedic spa for when you want to relax and unwind.
 For those who want to explore, there are guided walks and bikes to hire as well as boat cruises and fishing trips.

-Kerala is affectionately known as God's Own Country, and as you glide along the network of lakes, rivers and canals that make up the backwaters, it's easy to see why.
-A houseboat cruise is a great way to explore rural India and you'll pass locals washing, fishing and bathing while enjoying the shade of the lush green surroundings.
-You'll transfer to a smaller canoe to explore the very narrow canals.
+Kerala is affectionately known as God’s Own Country, and as you glide along the network of lakes, rivers and canals that make up the backwaters, it’s easy to see why.
+A houseboat is a great way to explore rural Indian life while enjoying the shade of the verdant green surroundings.
+You’ll transfer to a smaller canoe to explore the very narrow canals.

 Fort Cochin